Ranked 1st in the UK for Teaching Quality (The Times and Sunday Times Good University Guide 2025)

 This module will encompass a focus on relationships and wellbeing, and will be assessed through an online debate.

-This module aims to enable students develop the skills, knowledge and understanding required to teach pupils in primary and early years.
+This module aims to enable you to develop the skills, knowledge and understanding required to teach pupils in primary and early years.
 In this module, the foundation subjects will be the main focus, with core subjects being revisited in this module.
 It will develop understanding of the National Curriculum and Early Years Statutory Framework.

 This module will be assessed through a written assignment about behaviour and inclusion.

-This module aims to prepare students for their future roles as primary school practitioners.
+This module aims to prepare you for your future roles as primary school practitioners.
 It will particularly focus on the change in identity of TAs who are becoming teachers.
-Knowledge and understanding about the importance of effective professional development, in order to continue to improve throughout a teaching career, will be considered through a work-based learning project in which students will identify personalised targets and use these to develop their practice.
+Knowledge and understanding about the importance of effective professional development, in order to continue to improve throughout a teaching career, will be considered through a work-based learning project in which you will identify personalised targets and use these to develop your practice.
 This will be reflected upon as part of the assessment of the module.
+Another aspect of the module will be examining teacher/parent relationships and will also form the basis of a work-based learning project.

 An ethics proposal will be written and submitted near the start of this module and will be non-credit bearing.
 The module will be assessed through completion of a research project.